dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 Each `new Subject<T>()` needs a type annotation, so we'll declare `words$` as a stream of objects with `string` keys and `string` values.
 The `errors$` stream will contain objects with `string` keys and values of `any` type.

-We'll create a `listening` member to track whether or not the microphone is actively listening for the user's speech input and set it to `false` by default.
+We'll create a `listening` property to track whether or not the microphone is actively listening for the user's speech input and set it to `false` by default.
 The `constructor()` function accepts a private `zone` argument typed `NgZone`.
 We'll use and explain this in more detail soon.

-We can then create a `speechSupported` accessor function (getter) that will tell us whether Web Speech API is supported in the user's browser.
-Annyang allows us to do this simply by checking for its existence.
+We can then create a `speechSupported` accessor function (getter) that will tell us whether the Web Speech API is supported in the user's browser.
+Annyang enables us to do this simply by checking for its existence.

 Next we'll create an `init()` method to add commands and callbacks with Annyang.
 The first part of this method looks like this: